Last published: August 16, 2022

 If you or someone you know is using opioids, it would be a good idea to talk with your doctor about accessing naloxone, the drug that reverses opioid overdoses.
 Your friends or family members can be trained in overdose reversal in case of an emergency.

 If you’re prescribed opioid-based medications, ask your doctor about a ‘pain management plan’, and other non-medicine (such as physical therapy) and non-opioid strategies (such as paracetamol) you can use to complement your treatment and reduce your reliance on opioid-based medications.

-After prolonged use, many drugs can cause dependence.
-People who use a drug regularly can develop dependence and tolerance to it.
+There’s evidence that after using them for a long time, many drugs can cause dependence.
+People who use opioids regularly can develop dependence and tolerance to it.
 This means they need to take larger amounts of the drug to get the same effect.

 Dependence on a drug can be psychological, physical, or both.
 People who are dependent on a drug find that using it becomes far more important than other activities in their life.
-They crave the drug and find it very difficult to stop using.
+They crave the drug and find it very difficult to stop using it.

 People who are psychologically dependent on a drug may feel the urge to use it when they are in specific surroundings, such as socialising with friends.

 Physical dependence occurs when a person’s body adapts to a drug and gets used to functioning with the drug present.

 If your use of opioids is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.